 - Thinking about, planning or attempting suicide

 If you believe you have some of these symptoms and want further support, counseling can help!
-Give me a call at (720) 217-5501 or email me and we can set up an appointment to chat.
-I’m here to answer any questions you may have and to provide guidance.
+Give us a call at (720) 432-3496 or email us and we can set up an appointment to chat.
+We’re here to answer any questions you may have and to provide guidance.